-My name is David Hopkins, and I am a Learning Technologist at the University of Leicester.
+My name is David Hopkins, and I am an experienced leader and manager of learning design and learning technology.

 Who am I?

 - Learning Technology and Instructional/Learning Design since 2007.

 - Fellow of the Higher Education Authority (FHEA) since 2011

 - Certified Member of the Association for Learning Technology (CMALT) since 2013

 - ALT Learning Technologist of the Year (Highly Commended), September 2014